awsdocs/amazon-ec2-user-guide/doc_source/instancedata-data-retrieval.md

 The IP address `169.254.169.254` is a link\-local address and is valid only from the instance\.
 For more information, see [Link\-local address](https://en.wikipedia.org/wiki/Link-local_address) on Wikipedia\.

 The command format is different, depending on whether you use IMDSv1 or IMDSv2\.
 By default, you can use both instance metadata services\.
-To require the use of IMDSv2, see [Configure the instance metadata service](configuring-instance-metadata-service.md)\.
+To require the use of IMDSv2, see [Use IMDSv2](configuring-instance-metadata-service.md)\.

 You can use a tool such as cURL, as shown in the following example\.